Shearer's point process, the hard-sphere model and a continuum Lov\'asz Local Lemma: Introduction

-Without loss of generality, we may rescale the metric and only discuss \emph{$1$-dependence}.
-On $(\SpaceX,\MetricXSymbol)$, let $\BorelXBounded$ be the bounded Borel sets and $\MeasuresBoundedX$ be the space of boundedly finite Borel measures.
-For $M\in\MeasuresBoundedX$, let $\OnePPonM$ be the class of \emph{simple and $1$-dependent PP laws with intensity measure $M$}.
-Unless the distinction is relevant, we treat a PP and its law as interchangeable.
-For a PP $\xi\in\OnePPonM$ and a bounded Borel set $B$, the \emph{avoidance probability} (or \emph{void probability}) is the probability to have no points in this set: $\Proba(\xi(B)=0)$.
-The \emph{avoidance function} (or \emph{vacuity function}) of $\xi$ maps $\BorelXBounded$ to the avoidance probabilities of $\xi$.
-The avoidance function characterises the law of a simple PP.\\
+Let $(\Space,\Metric)$ be the complete separable metric space.
+Without loss of generality, rescaling the metric reduces the discussion to $1$-dependence.
+Let $\BorelBounded$ and $\BorelAll$ be the set of bounded and all Borel sets on $\Space$ respectively.
+Let $\MeasuresBounded$ be the space of boundedly finite Borel measures.
+The intensity measure of a PP is the expected number of points in a given Borel set $B$.
+For $M\in\MeasuresBounded$, let $\OneDepPPM$ be the class of \emph{simple and $1$-dependent PP laws with intensity measure $M$}.
+Where there is no danger of confusion, identify a PP and its law.
+For $\xi\in\OneDepPPM$ and $B\in\BorelBounded$, the \emph{avoidance probability} is the probability of $\xi$ having no points in $B$.
+The \emph{avoidance function} of $\xi$ maps $\BorelBounded$ to the avoidance probabilities of $\xi$.

-This paper studies uniform lower bounds on the avoidance function of PPs in $\OnePPonM$.
-First, we generalise a dichotomy by Shearer~\cite{Shearer__OnAProblemOfSpencer__Comb_1985} and show that, there is either a uniform positive lower bound on the avoidance function of PPs in $\OnePPonM$ (\emph{positive phase}), or there are is a PP in $\OnePPonM$ with an avoidance function vanishing on some bounded Borel set of positive intensity measure (\emph{zero phase}).
-See section~\ref{sec_uniform_minimality}.
-The positive phase corresponds to small $M$ and the positive lower bound is attained by the avoidance function of a unique PP, which we call \emph{Shearer's PP}.
-Second, we generalise the \emph{Lovász Local Lemma} (short LLL)~\cite{Erdos_Lovasz__ProblemsAndResultsOn3ChromaticHypergraphsAndSomeRelatedQuestions__CMSJB_1975}, i.e., we give sufficient conditions on $\SpaceX$ and $M$ to be in the positive phase and obtain explicit exponential lower bounds for the avoidance functions uniform in $\OnePPonM$.
-Third, we extend an algebraic correspondence between Shearer's PP and the hard-sphere model from statistical mechanics from the BRF-case~\cite{Scott_Sokal__TheRepulsiveLatticeGasTheIndependentSetPolynomialAndTheLovaszLocalLemma__JSP_2005}.
-This allows the reinterpretation of a LLL as a sufficient condition for the convergence of high-temperature cluster expansions of the hard-sphere model.\\
+This paper studies uniform lower bounds on the avoidance function of PPs in $\OneDepPPM$.
+First, Section~\ref{sec_dichotomy} extends a dichotomy by Shearer~\cite{Shearer__OnAProblemOfSpencer__Comb_1985} from BRFs to PPs.
+For large intensity measure $M$, there exists a PP in $\OneDepPPM$ with an avoidance function vanishing on some bounded Borel set of positive $M$-measure (\emph{zero phase}).
+For small intensity measure $M$, there is a uniform positive lower bound on the avoidance function of PPs in $\OneDepPPM$ (\emph{positive phase}).